-Port Elizabeth: a hidden tourism gem
+Did you know Port Elizabeth is a hidden tourism gem?

 Port Elizabeth is one of the largest seaport cities in South Africa and is well-known for its beaches and its friendly people